CaoYang1789/Zero-Shot-test/README.md

 # Zero-Shot-test
+The repo is a simple test of Zero-Shot-NAS based on the approach from https://github.com/SLDGroup/survey-zero-shot-nas.
+The symbols '%' and '!' in some parts of the code were added to run directly in Colab, and can be removed when using other bash environments.
 ## 1. Create a working directory

 To ensure that files and data can be correctly stored and accessed, I created a `/home/test0` directory and switched to this directory.
 All subsequent file operations will be conducted in this directory.